John Feehan

-John Anthony Feehan M.A., MSc, PhD, M.I.L.I. (born 12 May 1946) is an Irish geologist, botanist, author and broadcaster.
+John Anthony Feehan (born 12 May 1946) is an Irish geologist, botanist, author and broadcaster.
 He was born in Birr, County Offaly, Ireland.
 Feehan received his early education with the Presentation Brothers in Birr and the Salesian Fathers at Heywood.
 Following a number of years as a member of the Salesian Congregation including working as a teacher in England and Ireland, he studied Natural Sciences at Trinity College Dublin.
 After a year of voluntary teaching service in South Africa, he returned to Trinity College to study geology under Charles Hepworth Holland, receiving his PhD on the geology of the Slieve Bloom and Devilsbit Mountains in 1980.
 He was a Senior Lecturer in the School of Agriculture and Food Science at University College Dublin, where he taught for twenty years up to his retirement in 2012.
 In May 2021, he was made a member of the Royal Irish Academy.
-Feehan married Róisín Gilmore in 1975 and they have two children: Jane and Christiaan.

-Commitment to public understanding of natural and cultural heritage
+Career

 Feehan is an environmental communicator whose work is driven by a deep commitment to the maintenance of rural biodiversity and cultural heritage, and the sustaining of rural community.
 He has written extensively on the natural and cultural heritage of the Irish landscape and on many broader aspects of environmental science.
 In 1986 and 1990 he wrote and presented the television series Exploring the Landscape and Tar Amach Faoin Aer / Exploring the Celtic Lands, produced by Éamon de Buitléar and directed by Paddy Breathnach, for which he received a Jacob's Television Award in 1988.
 He has been recognised by the Chartered Institute of Water and Environmental Management from whom he has received their Environmental Merit Award for involvement in environmental issues and his role in bringing to the attention of the public the importance of environmental heritage.
 He has also received a special award from Bord na Móna for his work in communicating environmental values.

 Feehan teaches on a range of summer schools, field courses and postgraduate programmes, including the Offaly Naturalists' Field Club and at An Taiseach, the Dominican Ecology Centre in Wicklow.